TgZ39/Minecraft-Challenge-Datapack/README.md

 ## How to Use?

-Almost all things can be controlled via `/trigger`, the rest is controlled via `/scoreboard players set`
+All things can be controlled via `/trigger`.

 ### Triggers: